funnymonke0/bomb_party_bot/README.md

 ---

 ## Improvements
-- Turn it into an actual app with something like Flask
+- Turn it into an actual app with something like Flask (in progress)
-- track room codes
+- track room codes when rooms change